 In order to assist you in locating a similar ingredient, we have provided a text file of the ingredient names used in MasterCook.
 See the attached .txt file below.
 Download the file to your computer.
 Use it to search for an ingredient by its name to see where it is in the list.

-The previous versions of MasterCook had about 9,000+ ingredient names and were from the 1990's USDA database.
+The older versions of MasterCook have about 9,000+ ingredient names from a 1990's version of the USDA Standard Reference database.
+It is very old.

-MasterCook 2020 has more than 3.5 times the number of nutrients than any previous version of MasterCook including sugar and phosphorus for those who need to watch those levels of nutrients because they have diabetes or kidney disease.
-It took a great deal of time to rewrite several parts of the program to work with all of those new nutrients.
+Additionally, MasterCook 2020 and 22 have more than 3.5 times the number of nutrients than any previous version of MasterCook, including sugar and phosphorus for those who need to watch those levels of nutrients because they have diabetes or kidney disease.
+It took a great deal of effort to rewrite several parts of the program to work with all of those new nutrients.

 This article explains how you can add your own ingredients: